 a.
 Relaxed the necessary scope within which published copyrighted works can be publicly performed or played based on teaching objectives, in response to the need to develop a diverse range of classroom teaching materials (Article 46).

 b.
-Additional regulations on the fair use of works copyrighted by others for remote learning so as to utilize networking technology to conduct remote teaching (Article 46-1).
+Added regulations on the fair use of works copyrighted by others for remote learning so as to utilize networking technology to conduct remote teaching (Article 46-1).

 c.
 Amended rules on the fair use compilation of textbooks so that those who compile textbooks can transmit books online in the form of digital files to be used by teachers in response to the needs of distance teaching (Article 47).